 But as we reflect on the past year and the amazing interest we’ve seen in ‘nosql’ and graph databases, it’s clear to us that the world needs not only a very fast but also an amazingly simple graph database.
 And there’s none out there today.

-Now, don’t get me wrong, I think Neo4j is very easy to use for a select group of people.
-In particular those highly skilled in Java or another language on top of the JVM.
+Now, don’t get me wrong, I think Neo4j is very easy to use for a select group of people, particularly those highly skilled in Java or another language on top of the JVM.

-But for example if you’re a PHP hacker, or .NET programmer or if you prefer Java but don’t find embedded databases fit well with your architecture — in all these cases and more, getting up and running with Neo4j is a greater hassle than it should be.
+But if you’re a PHP hacker, a .NET programmer or if you prefer Java but don’t find embedded databases fit well with your architecture — in all these cases and more, getting up and running with Neo4j is a greater hassle than it should be.

 We’re significantly upping the ante on product usability and making this our number one focus area.
 Starting today, we’re rolling out a number of changes that fall into two broad categories: quick releases of new features and improved feedback on whether those features were useful.